Keramis/2t1-Sneaky-Explodes/README.md

 - Make a person explode people who are inside of vehicles (like insurance fraud)

-- Makke a person explode people who are inside of vehicles, Looped
+- Make a person explode people who are inside of vehicles, Looped

+- Make a person explode another player

+- Make a person another player, Looped

+- The two above check for interior and godmode.

 - Check if a person is in godmode